Looking for a physical map of Spain?

 Blank map of Spain

 To finish and further challenge your knowledge of geography, you can dare to this type of maps that do not have anything written.
-On the blank map of Spain, you will find the outline of the country without any type of clarification or delimitation and you will have to cheer up and find Madrid, the capital, for example, but you will also be able to mark the autonomous communities, the best-known geographic accidents and to the regions that you remember.
+In the silent map of Spain, you will find the outline of the country without any kind of clarification or delimitation and you will have to dare and find Madrid, the capital, for example, but you can also mark the autonomous communities, the best known geographical features and even the regions that you remember.

 Map of Spain silent communities